core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The endpoint includes the same registration parameters in the POST request as it would per {{registration}}.
 The context of the registration is taken from the requesting server's URI.

+The simple registration request interface is specified as follows:

+Interaction:
+: EP -> RD

+Method:
+: POST

+URI Template:
+: /.well-known/core{?ep,d\*}

+URI Template Variables:

+  ep :=
+  : Endpoint name (mostly mandatory).
+The endpoint name is an identifier
+    that MUST be unique within a domain.
+The maximum length of this parameter is 63 bytes.

+    If the RD is configured to recognize the endpoint (eg. based on its security context), the endpoint can ignore the endpoint name, and assign one based on a se of configuration parameter values.

+  d :=
+  : Domain (optional).
+The domain to which this endpoint belongs.
+The maximum
+    length of this parameter is 63 bytes.
+When this parameter is not present, the RD MAY associate the endpoint with a configured default domain or leave it empty.

+The following response codes are defined for this interface:

+Success:
+: 2.04 "Changed" or 204 "No Content".

+Failure:
+: 4.00 "Bad Request" or 400 "Bad Request".
+Malformed request.

+Failure:
+: 5.03 "Service Unavailable" or 503 "Service Unavailable".
+Service could not perform the operation.

+HTTP support:
+: YES

+The accept option specifies which content formats the server supports.

+Interaction:
+: RD -> EP

+Method:
+: GET

+URI Template:
+: /.well-known/core

+The following response codes are defined for this interface:

+Success:
+: 2.05 "Content" or 200 "OK". with the content format suggested by the accept option sent by the RD, and chosen from the ones suggested by the server.

+Failure:
+: 4.00 "Bad Request" or 400 "Bad Request".
+Malformed request.

+Failure:
+: 4.04 "Not Founds" or 404 "Not Found". /.well-known/core does not exist or is empty.

+Failure:
+: 5.03 "Service Unavailable" or 503 "Service Unavailable".
+Service could not perform the operation.

+HTTP support:
+: YES

 The endpoints MUST be deleted after the expiration of their lifetime.
 Additional operations on the registration resource cannot be executed because no registration location is returned.

 The following example shows an endpoint using Simple Registration,